-Archer excluded by England for 2nd test for protocol breach
+Archer excluded by England for 2nd test for isolation breach

-England fast bowler Jofra Archer was excluded from the second cricket test against the West Indies hours before the start of the match Thursday for what the team described as a breach of bio-secure protocols.
+England fast bowler Jofra Archer was excluded from the second cricket test against the West Indies hours before the start of the match on Thursday for breaching isolation protocols.

 Archer will now start five days of isolation and will undergo two tests for COVID-19 during this period.
 Archer has to test negative before his self-isolation period is lifted.

-The Barbados-born paceman said he was “extremely sorry” for his actions, the exact details of which haven’t been disclosed.
+The Barbados-born paceman said he was “extremely sorry” for going to his Brighton home on Monday.

 “I have put not only myself but the whole team and management in danger,” Archer said.
 “I fully accept the consequences of my actions, and I want to sincerely apologize to everyone in the bio-secure bubble.